homebridge-simplisafe3/homebridge-simplisafe3/README.md

 #### FFMPEG Hardware Acceleration
  The bundled build of ffmpeg *includes* hardware acceleration on supported Raspberry Pi models but in order to enable this you must check the setting **Advanced Camera Settings** > **Enable Hardware Acceleration for Raspberry Pi** (or set `"enableHwaccelRpi"` under `"cameraOptions"` to `true` in `config.json`).

-*Note that enabling this option assumes you are using the bundled version ffmpeg and thus may not work if you specify a custom one.
-Compilation of ffmpeg builds is not considered within the scope of this plugin.*
+*Note that enabling this option assumes you are using the bundled version of ffmpeg and thus may not work if you specify a custom one.*

 ## Known Issues
 - If you are running Homebridge [oznu/docker-homebridge](https://github.com/oznu/docker-homebridge) camera streaming is limited to 720px wide.